"

 • Random blood glucose test = blood is taken at any time of the day, regardless of whether the patient has eaten/drunk recently

-• Fasting blood glucose test = blood is taken when patient has not eaten/drunk for at least 8 hours prior.
+• Fasting blood glucose test = blood is taken when a patient has not eaten/drunk for at least 8 hours.
 In healthy fasting patients, there should be normal glucose levels with low insulin.

-If a high blood glucose test is detected, a subsequent test is performed in case the patient failed to follow instructions.
+If high blood glucose is detected, a subsequent test is performed in case the patient failed to follow instructions.

 • Oral glucose tolerance test = patient is given a known amount of sugar to drink and then waits for 2h before blood sample is taken for glucose levels.
-In a non-diabetic patient, insulin should be released to lower blood sugar levels down to normal.
-In a diabetic patient, blood glucose levels will be high.
+In a patient without diabetes, insulin should be released to lower blood sugar levels down to normal.
+In a patient with diabetes, blood glucose levels will be high.

-• Ketone test in blood or urine = the presence of ketones in the blood (draw blood) or urine (urine sample in obtained in a cup) suggests that tissues are not using glucose for energy, possibly because insulin isn’t available.
+• Ketone test in blood or urine = the presence of ketones in the blood (draw blood) or urine (urine sample obtained in a cup) suggests that tissues are excessively using fat breakdown and not glucose for energy, possibly because insulin isn’t available.

-• Hemoglobin A1C = this blood test examines the presence of high blood sugar in the body for more than 3 months.
-Since red blood cells live for less than 4 months, those red blood cells accumulate the excess sugar that it is exposed to during those months.
-Specifically, the hemoglobin molecule will pick up sugars in a process called glycosylation.
-The hemoglobin will be more glycosylated only if there is excessive sugar exposed to the hemoglobin in the 3-4 months of the RBC life.
+• Hemoglobin A1C (glycosylated hemoglobin) = this blood test examines the values of blood glucose in the last 3 months.
+Red blood cells take up glucose, and since red blood cells live for less than 4 months, if blood glucose was high red blood cells accumulate the excess sugar that was exposed to them during those months.
+Specifically, the hemoglobin molecule will bind to glucose in a process called glycosylation.
+The hemoglobin will be more glycosylated only if exposed to excessive sugar in the 3-4 months of the red blood cell life.

 Diagnosis of Diabetes